kulics/koral/book-en/package-type.md

 ```
 Student -> {
     ......
-    _girl Friend: Str    # The identifier beginning with this '_' is private
+    _girl friend: Str    # The identifier beginning with this '_' is private
 }
 ```
 That's right, if you remember the definition of identifiers, this is how private identifiers are defined, and private identifiers can not be accessed by outsiders.